Inversion Formula: Abstract

 \section{Abstract}

 This work introduces a new inversion formula for analytical functions.
 It is simple, generally applicable and straightforward to use both in hand calculations and for symbolic machine processing.
 It is easier to apply than the traditional Lagrange-B\"{u}rmann formula since no taking limits is required.
-This formula is important for inverting functions in physical and mathematical problems.\footnote{Visilab Report \#2010-07.
-Revision 1 written in \LaTeX with some sentences corrected, 2-1-2011.}
+This formula is important for inverting functions in physical and mathematical problems.
+The remainder term has been evaluated both for real and complex variable cases to give an error estimate for a broken series. \footnote{Visilab Report \#2010-07.
+Revision 1 written in \LaTeX with some sentences corrected, 2-1-2011.
+Revision 2 with equation (\ref{eqn90}) typo fixed.
+Revision 3 Dec.
+2017 with derivation of the remainder term}